JamesPortman/BigData_Capstone_Project/README.md

 # BigData_Capstone_Project
-Big Data Capstone Project for theUniversity of California, San Diego - Coursera
+Big Data Capstone Project for the University of California, San Diego - Coursera